aws-powertools/powertools-lambda-python/docs/quickstart.md

         return app.resolve(event, context)
     ```

-We imported powertools Logger class which we created instance from in line 6.
+We imported powertools Logger class which we created an instance from in line 6.
 And this is basically it!
 By using powertools logger we have all required configuration done out of the box.
 We used `logger.inject_lambda_context` decorator to inject lambda context into every log.
 We also instruct logger to log correlation id taken from API Gateway and to log coming event automatically.
-Correlation id will help with tracking request between api gateway and lambda.
+Correlation id will help with tracking request between API gateway and lambda.

 As a result, we should see logs with following attributes.
 === "Example Application Structured Log"